 AML treatment in older people

 Treatment for AML varies with age.
 You have to be very fit to get through some of the intensive treatments, so doctors don't generally use them for older people.
 The older you are, the less likely you are to be fit enough.
 The good news is that as we get better at managing side effects, intensive treatments are being used more for older people.

 - finding better treatment combinations for older people

-- whether intensive treatment or non intensive treatment works better
+- whether intensive or non intensive treatment works better

 - different chemotherapy drugs

-- whether biological therapies can help alongside chemotherapy
+- whether targeted therapies can help alongside chemotherapy

 - whether new treatments are safe for older people